I'm learning Service Operations in ITIL. I encountered some really interesting ideas about problems and pain in IT, and wanted to share them.

 I'm also learning how to best analyze how and why problems occur - and some tools for getting to the very root of a problem.
 The technique you use depends on the specific problem you have, but here's the list I'm learning:

 8. Ishikawa diagram

 One of the reasons I so value these ITIL courses is because many of the problems we face in school IT have already been well-addressed and solved by other industries.
 I remain even more committed that learning and adopting ITIL and best-practices for managing IT in schools is the right way to go.

-Published on Monday, November 17, 2014 (2 years, 3 months, and one week ago).
+Published on Monday, November 17, 2014 (4 years, 5 months, and 5 days ago).
 Posted in: Educational Tech Leadership